eZmaxinc/eZmax-SDK-python/docs/ObjectEzsigndocumentApi.md

     # Create an instance of the API class
     api_instance = eZmaxApi.ObjectEzsigndocumentApi(api_client)
     pki_ezsigndocument_id = 56 # int |
     e_document_type = 'e_document_type_example' # str | The type of document to retrieve.
-1. **Initial** Is the initial document before any signature were applied.
+1. **original** Is the original document before any repair or conversion were applied. **Initial** Is the initial document after initial signature were applied.
 2. **SignatureReady** Is the version containing the annotations/form to show the signer.
 3. **Signed** Is the final document once all signatures were applied in current document if eEzsignfolderCompletion is PerEzsigndocument.<br>     Is the final document once all signatures were applied in all documents if eEzsignfolderCompletion is PerEzsignfolder.
 4. **Proofdocument** Is the evidence report.
 5. **Proof** Is the complete evidence archive including all of the above and more.

     try:
-        # Retrieve a URL to download documents.
+        # Retrieve a URL to download documents
         api_response = api_instance.ezsigndocument_get_download_url_v1(pki_ezsigndocument_id, e_document_type)
         print("The response of ObjectEzsigndocumentApi->ezsigndocument_get_download_url_v1:\n")
         pprint(api_response)